NACLab/ngc-learn/docs/tutorials/neurocog/integration.md

 <img src="../../images/tutorials/neurocog/ode_method_comparison.jpg" width="500" />

-As you might observe, when the integration step size is held constant, Euler integration does quite poorly over just a few steps while RK-2 and Heun's method do much better at approximating the analytical equation.
+As you might observe, RK-4 give the best approximation of the solution.
+In addition, when the integration step size is held constant, Euler integration does quite poorly over just a few steps while RK-2 and Heun's method do much better at approximating the analytical equation.
 In the end, the type of numerical integration method employed can matter depending on the ODE(s) you use in modeling, particularly if you seek higher accuracy